global

 Our credentialing system

-Why the American Yoga Council?
+Why join the American Yoga Council?

 Why trust AYC accreditation?